 This refers to the national 90th percentile, based upon national benchmarks computed by that National Committee for Quality Assurance (NCQA).
 This reflects the top 10 percent of best performance across the nation.
-The Alliance goal is that the care provided in our state will meet the national 90th percentile.
+The goal of the Washington Health Alliance is to meet or exceed the NCQA national 90th percentile for care provided in our state.

 Not all measures in the Community Checkup have this benchmark.
 The top 10 percent of performance is a relative number.
 If overall performance is low, the 90th percentile could mean that even at that level many patients are still not getting the care that they should.

 Accountable Communities of Health (ACHs) bring together leaders from multiple health sectors around the state with a common interest in improving health and health equity.
 As ACHs better align resources and activities they improve whole person health and wellness.

 There are nine ACHs that cover the entire state, with the boundaries of each aligned with the state’s Medicaid Regional Service Areas.

 The range of values calculated by a formula that determines the degree of confidence that the true value is contained within the range (typically 95 percent).
 In other words, a range of values that describes the uncertainty surrounding an estimate.
 The span of the confidence interval will be wider when the denominator is smaller and narrower when the denominator is larger.